-9.24.2 Solaris: starting the autostart service via SMF
+9.23.2 Oracle Solaris: Starting the Autostart Service With SMF

-On Solaris hosts, the VirtualBox autostart daemon is integrated into the SMF framework.
-To enable it you have to point the service to an existing configuration file which has the same format as on Linux (see chapter 9.24.1, Linux: starting the autostart service via init, page 227):
+On Oracle Solaris hosts, the Oracle VM VirtualBox autostart daemon is integrated into the SMF framework.
+To enable it you have to point the service to an existing configuration file which has the same format as on Linux, see chapter 9.23.1, Linux: Starting the Autostart Service With init, page 246.
+For example:

 '''

-svccfg -s svc:/application/virtualbox/autostart:default setprop config/config=/etc/vbox/autostart.cfg
+svccfg -s svc:/application/virtualbox/autostart:default setprop \

+config/config=/etc/vbox/autostart.cfg

 '''

-When everything is configured correctly you can start the VirtualBox autostart service with the following command:
+When everything is configured correctly you can start the Oracle VM VirtualBox autostart service with the following command:

+'''

 svcadm enable svc:/application/virtualbox/autostart:default

+'''

-For more information about SMF, please refer to the Solaris documentation.
+For more information about SMF, please refer to the Oracle Solaris documentation.

-9.24.3 Mac OS X: starting the autostart service via launchd
+9.23.3 Mac OS X: Starting the Autostart Service With launchd

-On Mac OS X, launchd is used to start the VirtualBox autostart service.
-An example configuration file can be found in /Applications/VirtualBox.app/Contents/MacOS/org.virtualbox.vboxautostart.plist.
-To enable the service copy the file to /Library/LaunchDaemons and change the Disabled key from true to false.
-Furthermore replace the second parameter to an existing configuration file which has the same format as on Linux (see chapter 9.24.1, Linux: starting the autostart service via init, page 227).
+On Mac OS X, launchd is used to start the Oracle VM VirtualBox autostart service.
+An example configuration file can be found in /Applications/VirtualBox.app/Contents/MacOS/org.virtualbox.vboxauto To enable the service copy the file to /Library/LaunchDaemons and change the Disabled key from true to false.
+Furthermore replace the second parameter to an existing configuration file which has the same format as on Linux, see chapter 9.23.1, Linux: Starting the Autostart Service With init, page 246.

 To manually start the service use the following command: